 Option B: File Replacement (Quicker)

 An extremely effective tactic is to simply delete every file and folder that starts with “wp-” except wp-config.php and wp-content.
-Be sure not to delete those two as they contain a good chunk of what makes your site look as it does.
+Be sure not to delete those two as they contain a good chunk of what makes your site look and work as it does.
 Once you’ve removed the wp-* files, upload the fresh copies from your downloaded WordPress fileset.
 Make sure you upload all of them and that you do not overwrite wp-content nor wp-config.php!

 Doing this ensures that if any core WordPress files were infected, they sure won’t be any longer.